-5.2 Reduced Disjunctive Normal Forms
+7.2 Reduced Disjunctive Normal Forms

 To facilitate constraint solving, it is useful to massage types into a normal form which we call RDNF, for reduced disjunctive normal form.
-This normal form is similar to a classical disjunctive normal form (DNF) except that we reduce all "incompatible" intersections and unions to \bot and \top respectively.
+This normal form is similar to a classical disjunctive normal form (DNF) except that we reduce all "incompatible" intersections and unions to \perp and \top respectively.
 Here, incompatible means that the type holds no useful information, either because it is inhabited by no value or because it cannot be used meaningfully, as explained in Section 2.2.2.

 The syntax of RDNF is given below.
-It is indexed by a level n and there are two possible levels: level-0 RDNF, written D0 does not contain any occurrence of class or alias types at the top level where the I^{\cdot} contexts stand for combinations of nominal tags N, functions \mathcal{F} , and records \mathcal{R} :

-(they will have been expanded); whereas level-1 RDNF, written D^1 , allows them.
+It is indexed by a level n and there are two possible levels: level-0 RDNF, written D^0 does not contain any occurrence of class or alias types at the top level (they will have been expanded); whereas level-1 RDNF, written D^1 , allows them.
 Notation: we will often write D as a shorthand for D^1 (and similarly for the other indexed syntax forms).